DeffreusTheda/SMA/README.md

 <!-- If you're reading this, Heya!

 I personally applied for this school *just* because one of my friend invite me.
 I literally register myself at the last day of the registration period.
-I was just getting through the tests, waiting this all to end, but then before I know it, I'm accepted as a new student here.
+I was just getting through the tests, waiting this all to end, but then before I know it, the announcement day is here.
+I vividly remember flipping 3 coins to predict the result, with head for fail and tail for accepted.
+I got 3 tails, and the coin didn't lie that day.
 Alas, the same can't be said to the friend that invited me in the first place.
-My parent was way more happy than I was, and that's enough for me.
+Any how, my parent was way more happy than I was, and that's enough for me.

 -->

 During my time studying here, I've been taking notes on various subjects and accumulated a vault of notes.
-I've been using git to mirror this vault and manage it from both of my Asahi Linux and macOS partition.
+I used git to mirror this vault from my macOS partition to manage it from my Asahi Linux, my main OS 'till this day.
-I decided to make this public so that the juniors (adeck kelas!) are able to get ahead in class.<br>
+I decided to make this public so that the juniors (adeck kelas~) are able to access materials earlier.<br>
-Have fun studying and take care! :D
+That said, have fun studying and take care! :D

 > [!IMPORTANT]
 > To view the notes, either use git web, [Obsidian](https://obsidian.md/download), or any other softwares that support [markdown](https://www.markdownguide.org).